mitre/saf-training/courses/advanced/README.md

 headerDepth: 3
 ---

-## 1.1 Course Objectives
+## 1.1 Class Objectives
-The purpose of this course is to take you beyond profile development and give you the tools to actively participate in the open source security automation community.
-The advanced course builds off of the beginner course fundamentals, and by the end, you should be able to achieve all of these objectives.
+The purpose of this class is to take you beyond profile development and give you the tools to actively participate in the open source security automation community.
+The advanced class builds off of the beginner class fundamentals, and by the end, you should be able to achieve all of these objectives.

-### 1.1.1 Beginner course fundamentals:
+### 1.1.1 Beginner Class Fundamentals:
 -	Describe the InSpec framework and its capabilities
 -	Describe the architecture of an InSpec profile
 -	Build an InSpec profile to transform security policy into automated security testing